 Life in Chiang Mai Thailand is so different as a slow traveller versus a vacationer

-My first visit to Chiang Mai was about fitting as many temple visits as possible.
+My first visit to Chiang Mai was about fitting as many temple visits as possible and eating Chiang Mai’s street food.
 And to be honest, I felt like Chiang Mai was a bit boring to spend a week in the first time around.

 But now that we are back as long-term travellers, there’s so much I appreciate about Chiang Mai.
 The city is so easy to live in and makes it very comfortable for foreigners to integrate into the day-to-day life.